 Legend of the Esperanza

 One of Palmyra’s oldest and most endearing legends, is that of the pirate ship Esperanza.
 She supposedly crashed on the western reefs in 1816, and her survivors left behind a fortune in gold and silver bullion.
-While no treasure has ever been recovered from the atoll, it’s been a point of interest for over a century, and true or not, the legend remains as a key point in Palmyra’s history.
+While no treasure has ever been recovered from the atoll, it’s been a point of interest for over a century, and true or not, the legend has endured as a popular point in Palmyra’s history.

 Timeline of Events